Switchball: Reception

-GamesRadar awarded the PC version of Switchball 8 out of 10, praising the AGEIA physics engine, commenting "the rolling and bumping and knocking and flinging are all exquisitely well done.
-And physics, the best thing to happen to games since explosive barrels, has a way of making you care."
-Team Xbox awarded the Xbox 360 version a 9.4 of 10, stating "Switchball is certainly one of the best puzzle games on XBLA."
-IGN commended the AGEIA physics engine, saying "The real star of Switchball throughout the entire experience, online or off, is the physics system."
+GamesRadar awarded the PC version of Switchball 8 out of 10, praising the AGEIA physics engine, commenting that "the rolling and bumping and knocking and flinging are all exquisitely well done.
+And physics, the best thing to happen to games since explosive barrels, has a way of making you care".
+Team Xbox awarded the Xbox 360 version a 9.4 of 10 and called Switchball as one of the best puzzle games for Xbox Live Arcade.
+IGN commended the AGEIA physics engine, calling it a major star of Switchball.

-CVG criticized the difficulty of the later level puzzles in its review of the PC version, saying, "It doesn't run out of brains, but in later chapters it does succumb to that misguided urge to crank up the pressure.
+CVG criticized the difficulty of the later level puzzles in its review of the PC version: "It doesn't run out of brains, but in later chapters it does succumb to that misguided urge to crank up the pressure.
 This goes badly.
-Switchball is a thoughtful puzzle game, but neither its camera nor controls are up to the dexterity-driven tasks it sets here."
+Switchball is a thoughtful puzzle game, but neither its camera nor controls are up to the dexterity-driven tasks it sets here".

 Xbox Live Arcade re-release

-On March 26, 2008, Switchball was re-released on Xbox Live Arcade with a patch that enhanced graphics and tweaked the scoring.
+Switchball was re-released on March 26, 2008, on Xbox Live Arcade with a patch that enhanced graphics and tweaked the scoring.